Milvum/TechRadar/README.txt

 screenshot-2.png: Picture of the radar after selecting a quadrant.

 == Changelog ==
+V1.1.3
+- Fix bug with empty array counting as false.
 V1.1.2
 - Improve data sanitation and escaping.
 V1.1.1